openebs/website/website/src/blogs/openebs-the-containerized-storage.md

 ![Monolithic vs Containerized Storage](https://cdn-images-1.medium.com/max/800/1*OoQnpEsGf_ovb5BFnGI8hA.jpeg)

-When software upgrades happen at storage host level, all volumes behavior will change simultaneously, which may not be the desired result.
-Similarly, upgrade maintenance windows may not be same for all applications or storage volumes.
-We often observe that it is very difficult to get a convenient window that satisfies all storage volumes or associated applications..
+When software upgrades happen at storage host level, all volumes' behavior will change simultaneously, which may not be the desired result.
+Similarly, upgrade maintenance windows may not be the same for all applications or storage volumes.
+We often observe that it is very difficult to get a convenient window that satisfies all storage volumes or associated applications.

 With containerized storage, storage upgrades becomes simple and easy, just like application upgrades with Docker containers.